Richard Pryor: Live on the Sunset Strip

 Language: English

-Richard Pryor: Live on the Sunset Strip is a comedy landmark with outstanding AV presentation in Sony's 4K UltraHD release, despite some dated material.
+Richard Pryor: Live on the Sunset Strip boasts top-tier AV quality in Sony's 4K UltraHD release, though comedic impact may vary with modern viewers.